HenrikJoreteg/human-javascript/ch07 - views.md

 Before we get into the details, let's talk a bit about why I believe views are a great pattern.
 The main thing they give us is a clean way to encapsulate and store all the logic for how your application interacts with the DOM.
 In fact, it's even more specific than that, we use them to contain all the logic for a *certain element* within the DOM.
 Each view is responsible for the content, event handling, and updating of a single element and the event handlers in views translate user actions into changes to models.

 As I've already aluded to in previous chapters, seperating application models and views buys us a *lot* of flexibility.
 We can change the layout and HTML structure of the whole app without having to change anything about how the app gets, stores or updates its data from an API.
-So in the same way that CSS helps us clearly seperate the styling of a document from the HTML content, views help us seperate DOM creation, updates and events from the model layer in our app.
+So in the same way that CSS helps us clearly seperate the styling of a document from the HTML content, views help us seperate DOM creation, updates, and events from the model layer in our app.

 Another *huge* benefit of views is that they let us keep all event handlers (click handlers, etc.) cleanly bundled with the relevant portion of the DOM.
 If you've ever tried to build a single page app without views, you'll know that managing large numbers of event handlers tends to be a big source of bugs, memory leaks, and messy code.